Tools4everBV/HelloID-Conn-Prov-Source-Magister/README.md

 - [Getting help](Getting-help)

 ## Introduction
-The HelloID-Conn-Prov-Source-magister is used to retrieve students from Magster.
+The HelloID-Conn-Prov-Source-magister-students is used to retrieve students from Magister.

 ## Getting started